 |

-Interpreting our eDSL
+Interpreting our program

 Now that we have the building blocks to construct our domain specific programs, it is only remaining to implement an interpreter to evaluate this embedded DSL in our host language Haskell.

-The interpreter is usually implemented using iterM:
+The interpreter is usually implemented using iterM, which allows us to collapse our Free f

 into a monadic value m a